-Wilson Sons is one of the largest port, maritime and logistics operators in Brazil offering specialised solutions in the areas of port terminals, maritime towage, offshore support vessels, logistics, shipyards, and shipping agency.
-The Company maintains long-lasting relationships with over two thousand active clients including shipping companies, importers, exporters, oil and gas companies as well as other participants in more diverse sectors of the economy such as food, pharmaceuticals, paper and cellulose, steel and petrochemicals.
+Consolidated as one of the largest port, maritime and logistics operators in Brazil, Wilson Sons offers specialised solutions in the areas of port terminals, harbour towage, offshore support vessels, logistics, shipyards and shipping agency.
+The Company maintains long-lasting relationships with over two thousand active clients, including shipping companies, importers and exporters, oil and gas companies as well as other participants in more diverse sectors of the economy.

-Wilson Sons‘ Brazilian businesses includes two main segments Port & Logistics, and Maritime Services.
-Through these businesses the Company focuses on two growth drivers: trade flow and the oil & gas industry.
+Wilson Sons‘ businesses include two main segments: Port & Logistics Services and Maritime Services.
+Through these businesses the Company focuses on two growth drivers: foreign and domestic trade flow and the oil & gas industry.

-This segment comprises Wilson Sons Terminals and Wilson Sons Logistics.
-Wilson Sons Terminals comprises two of Brazil’s main container terminals, Tecon Rio Grande and Tecon Salvador, and Brasco, the Company’s oil and gas support base.
-Wilson Sons Logistics includes a logistics centre in Itapevi, SP, a logistics centre in Suape, PE, and bonded warehouses, in Santo Andre, SP and in Suape, PE.
+This segment includes Wilson Sons Terminals and Wilson Sons Logistics.
+Wilson Sons Terminals comprises two of Brazil’s main container terminals, Tecon Rio Grande and Tecon Salvador, in addition to Brasco, the Company’s oil and gas support base.
+Wilson Sons Logistics owns a logistics centre in Santo André (SP) and another in Suape (PE), with bonded and general warehousing operations.

 Wilson Sons Terminals